wp-plugins/stageshow/readme.txt

 * No limit on number of Shows or Performances
 * Unlimited number of User defined "Price Plans" to set prices when adding a performance
+* Optional ticket Reservations for logged in users (i.e. Unpaid ticket sales)
+* Allows ticket prices to be defined as "Admin Only" (only available via Admin menus)
+* Reservation Client Details captured from Users Profile extended by any 3rd party plugin
 * MIME Encoded EMails so HTML/Text mixed format emails supported
 * Optional Barcode of Transaction ID in sale confirmation emails
-* Ticket Verification and Logging
+* Logging of Online Ticket Validation attempts
 * Multiple Terminal Support for Verification
 * Editing of Sale Entries
 * Individually customisable additional Show title output (text or HTML) on Box Office page
 * Individually customisable additional Performance entry output (text or HTML) on Box Office page
 * Optional EMail with sales summary (to a specified email address) on each new sale
-* Booking Closing Time determined by a StageShow setting
+* Booking Closing Time can be specified for each performance

 == Installation ==